 After completing the Specialized Course in Teaching Business English, I felt I had the confidence and the skills to teach learners in different fields in the corporate world.
 One of the things I still remember from the course was that the Business English teacher should have the wisdom to acknowledge that his or her learners might be more knowledgeable than them in certain areas in their fields.
 Nevertheless, the Business English teacher should still move with the confidence that they have all the required language skills to effectively teach their Business English students.

-Learn more about teaching Business English.
+Learn more about the essentials of teaching Business English online and in person.

 How have you benefited from this niche?